bropenguin847/bropenguin847/README.md

 In the future,  I would like to decorate my profile with my own personal website.
 Future projects:
-- Personal Website / Web Resume
 - Real Time Vibration Analysis
+- Making a game with python
+- Automating with Python
+- Personal Website / Web Resume with Python
+- (Need to learn about HTTP methods and APIs, Request module, build simple website with Flask, django & fastAPI)
 - Self host a website (try)
 - PCB name card